Paying property settlements with family business assets will result in new tax liability

-Property settlements in some family law cases will be dramatically affected by a draft tax ruling that is scheduled to take effect in 2014.
-The new ruling will affect divorcing couples when one spouse wants to retain ownership of a company (usually the family business) and, as part of a property settlement, causes the company to pay money or transfer property to the other spouse.
+Property settlements in some family law cases will be dramatically affected by the 2014 tax ruling.
+The ruling will affect divorcing couples when one spouse wants to retain ownership of a company (usually the family business) and, as part of a property settlement, causes the company to pay money or transfer property to the other spouse.

 Until now, if the Family Court ordered a company to pay a sum of money or to transfer property to a spouse, that payment or transfer was not counted as a dividend.
 A draft ruling issued by the Australian Tax Office on November 13, 2013 provides that future payments of money or transfers of property by a private company to a shareholder (or the shareholder’s associate) in family law proceedings will trigger a “tax event.”